ibm-cloud-docs/vmwaresolutions/vmonic/iamuserinvite.md

 ## Results

 After the added users accept your invitation, they can log in to the {{site.data.keyword.vmwaresolutions_short}} console and switch to your account.
-To do so, in their profile settings, users click their avatar in the upper-right corner of the {{site.data.keyword.vmwaresolutions_short}} console.
+To do so, in their profile settings, users click their user account icon from the {{site.data.keyword.vmwaresolutions_short}} console banner.
 Then, the added users can collaborate and share the services and resources available in your specified account.

 ### Related links